Sport in Albania: Summer Olympics

-In recent years Albania achieved some good results.
 Briken Calja finished 5th in Weightlifting at the 2016 Summer Olympics in the 69 kg division.
 In the following olympics he came closer as he finished 4th at the 2020 Olympics in Tokyo.
 Missing the bronze medal by one kg after lifting 341 kg.
 Luiza Gega qualified for the finals in Athletics after finishing 5th in the semifinals, with a time of 9:23.85 being the first Albanian athlete to do so.
 In her final run she would finish in 13th place.